jglasspilon/UI-Design-Tools-Sample/README.md

 ---
 ## Systems & Tools Breakdown
-ℹ️ _Expand a system below to explore its design goals, implementation, and impact_
+ℹ️ _Click on the summaries below to explore design goals, implementation, and impact_

 <details>
   <summary><strong>"No-Code Data Binder System"</strong><br>A reusable MVVM-based UI binding framework that eliminated hard-coded UI logic and reduced iteration time from days to hours.</summary>